Build a foundation of theory and practice to support the development and education of young children.

 - Demonstrate subject matter expertise

-- Design high quality and coherent instruction, including authentic and meaningful student assessments
+- Design high quality instruction, including authentic and meaningful student assessments

 - Analyze student performance and growth data and to use this data to improve instruction and practice